Hello, Guiga here. Thanks for being here.

 Now the thing is, this is not a guarantee of success, obviously, I could not guarantee your success.
 It is just like building a business, expatriation has risks.
-Different sources actually say that 40% of expatriation fail or end prematurely and it is usually due to a lack of preparation (that I’d rather call difficult access to information) and also irrealistic expectations!
-The course will give you all the tools to avoid these 2 pitfalls, as I’ve made my very best to go through each of those phases and iterate clearly the actions to take and also the pitfalls to avoid.
+Different sources actually say that 40% of expatriations fail or end prematurely and it is usually due to a lack of preparation (that I’d rather call difficult access to information) and unrealistic expectations!
+The course will give you all the tools to avoid these 2 pitfalls, as I’ve done my very best to go through each of those phases and iterate clearly the actions to take and also the pitfalls to avoid.
 For example in phase 2, I give you a framework template of your business plan and tell you what you shouldn’t say, pitfalls that can be applied to every industry and market.
 I even tell you what the French Administration is looking for and their unspoken criteria when it comes to business plan review.

 The other thing that I built into the formula is Clarity.
 This means knowing what to do in every major step in your relocation to France.
 You will go from having hundreds of questions and doubts to “I’m at this point of my move and I know what I should do next and how”.

-I even worked with an immigration lawyer, Mr Lantheaume, that reviewed the visa section in January 2022, so that you finally get sourced and reliable information.
+I even worked with an immigration lawyer, Mr Lantheaume, who reviewed the visa section in January 2022, so that you finally get sourced and reliable information.
 You will even get all the unspoken rules and secrets on how to deal with the French administration and French people).

 And the most important is that you will not be doing it all ALONE.
 You’ll have access to monthly Q&A with me so that you are not stuck.
 You’ll gain so much research time but sanity to organise your move to France.

 So if moving to France is what you want, be sure to sign up via the link under this video to receive more information.
-Subscription to the course will only be available for a few days, so make sure you sign up for the waiting list not to miss this opportunity.
+Subscriptions to the course will only be available for a few days, so make sure you sign up for the waiting list not to miss this opportunity.
 The next opening will be in a few months only as I’ll be focusing on the expat’preneurs that joined The France Formula course.